Monday, October 7, 2024

 7) What camera will you use?

-04 Statement of Intent (check over)
+04 Statement of Intent

-Open Arms - liza
+Open Arms - LIZA

 How do you intend to use the four areas of the media theoretical framework to communicate meaning and meet the requirements of your chosen brief? (approx. 400 words)